Skip to content

 Credit: Ashley Anderson

-Friends of Tryon Creek host numerous park events , including the annual Trillium Festival, celebrating its 40th year in 2020.
+Friends of Tryon Creek host numerous park events, including the annual Trillium Festival, celebrating its 40th year in 2020.
 This beloved event takes place each April and features a native plant sale loaded with plenty of trilliums.
-Experts are also on hand to answer questions and discuss the role wildflowers and other native plants play within the ecosystem.
+Experts are also on hand to answer questions and discuss wildflowers and other native plants’ role in the ecosystem.

 Outdoors, Parks & Gardens